Configuration files are one of the possible channels for exchanging data between components and Keboola Connection (KBC).

 The state file is used to store the component state for the next run.
 It provides a two-way communication between

-KBC configuration state storage and the application.
+KBC configuration state storage and the component.
 The state file only works if the API call

 references a stored configuration (